[Last updated 8th November, 2018]

 Unfortunately, while the low FODMAP diet is highly effective, it’s not a cure-all.

-Research shows it doesn’t work well for 1 in 4 patients, although often this is because they were not strict enough during the process.
+Research shows it doesn’t work well for 1 in 4 patients, although often this is because they were not strict enough during the process, may have alternative food intolerances or medical conditions, or the gut-brain interaction is responsible for symptoms.

 However, there are some who will not improve despite doing everything correctly.